-The Company is designed and managed to support longer-term investment and active trading is discouraged.
-Short-term or excessive trading into and out of the Company may harm performance by disrupting portfolio management strategies and by increasing expenses.
-The ACD may at its discretion refuse to accept applications for, or switching of, Shares, especially where transactions are deemed disruptive, particularly from possible market timers or investors who, in its opinion, have a pattern of short-term or excessive trading or whose trading has been or may be disruptive to the Company.
-For these purposes, the ACD may consider an investor's trading history in the Company or other Tutman Fund Solutions Limited funds and accounts under common ownership or control.
+Each of the Sub-funds of the Company is designed and managed to support longerterm investment and active trading is discouraged.
+Short-term or excessive trading into and out of a Sub-fund may harm performance by disrupting portfolio management strategies and by increasing expenses.
+The ACD may at its discretion refuse to accept applications for, or switching of, Shares, especially where transactions are deemed disruptive, particularly from possible market timers or investors who, in its opinion, have a pattern of short-term or excessive trading or whose trading has been or may be disruptive to a Sub-fund(s).
+For these purposes, the ACD may consider an investor's trading history in the Sub-fund(s) or other Tutman Fund Solutions Limited funds and accounts under common ownership or control.

-2.2.
-The structure of the Company
+2.2 The structure of the Company

-2.2.1.
-The Company
+2.2.1 The Sub-funds